pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 Step 8: Compute rewards {𝑟𝑖} for each sampled output 𝑜𝑖 by running the reward models
 ```

-In our case, we'll specify three reward functions:
+In our case, we'll specify two reward functions:
 1. **Correctness Reward**: This reward function checks if the response is correct or not.
-It compares the response with the ground truth answer and returns a reward of 1 if the response is correct, 0.25 if the answer is an incorrect numeric value and 0 otherwise.
+It compares the response with the ground truth answer and returns a reward of 1 if the response is correct, 0 otherwise.
 2. **Formatting Reward**: This reward function checks if the response is formatted correctly.
 It checks if the response contains the `<think>` and `<answer>` tags and returns a reward of 0.1 for each tag present in the response + 0.1 for the answer being a number.
-3. **Length Reward**: This reward function checks the length of the response and returns a reward of 0.5 if the response is between 20 and 250 tokens.

 The algorithm uses the term $r_{\phi}$ to denote the reward model.
 The word model is used loosely here, it can correspond to any function that provides a score for the model's responses.